okktoplol/okktoplol/README.md

 # okktoplol ⭐

-## about
+## me
-okktoplol, Brazilian, living in Uruguay, avid rust developer by hobby && open source lover by heart
+- I'm most familiar with rust and python though I have experience with C.
+- I have done linux system administration before.
+- Living in Montevideo, Uruguay

 ## get in touch
-Send me a discord dm, my user is okktoplol; or
+- send me a discord dm, my user is okktoplol
-Email me at okk@cock.email
+- I speak fluent english, native portuguese and intermediate spanish